 REFINISHING CAST-IRON COOKWARE:

 Photos from restoration projects are shown at the end of this article

 1. Remove all traces of rust on your antique pan.
-You can use a wire brush, coarse steel wool, or wire bonnet that you attach to a power drill.
+You can use a wire brush, coarse steel wool, or wire bonnet attached to a power drill.
 A final wipedown with CLR cleaner will remove residual rust deposits.
 You can also use a 50/50 diluted solution of water and white vinegar.

 Depending on the amount of rust, this may be a small amount of work or a full day job.
 DO NOT USE MACHINE OIL OR ANY OTHER harsh cleaner, as this will taint the metal and is toxic for food preparation.